What is the MUTCD?

 ARS 28-641 establishes the MUTCD as the traffic control standard for all of Arizona and 28-643applies the MUTCD to all local jurisdictions; subject to adoption, and amendments which can be found on ADOT’s traffic standards page, where the latest amendments as of this writing are to the 2003 MUTCD, and were last amended in 2007 — there are no amendments to section 9, Bicycles.

-As of January 2012, Arizona has adopted the 2009 MUTCD, the Arizona supplement can be found at the ADOT traffic standards page, linked above.
+As of January 2012, Arizona has adopted the 2009 MUTCD, the Arizona supplement is linked at the ADOT Traffic Engineering References page, linked above.
 The official adoption memo is Departmental Directive No.12-01.
 As before, there are no amendments to section 9.

 There are many interesting facts in a presentation by Richard Moeur Implementing the 2009 MUTCD: State DOT perspective.
 In particular def’n of intersection: